 The extended closure of US consulates and disruption to international travel has raised concerns that newly admitted international students may not be able to arrive on campus in time for the start of the fall term.
 Please see the Guiding Principles and Timeline for Temporary International Graduate Students Funding.

-What is the deadline to drop a Fall 2020 course without receiving a W?
+What is the deadline to drop a Spring 2021 course without receiving a W?

-Can a student change a current Fall 2020 course to Credit/No-Credit?
+Can a student change a current Spring 2021 course to Credit/No-Credit?